ToniHalmetoja/newsletter-frontend/README.md

 The backend can be found here: https://github.com/ToniHalmetoja/newsletter-backend/

+1) Install Node (and NPM).

-Install Node.js, as well as ExpressJS.
-Further, install all NPM dependencies: random-keys, cors, cryptoJS, and mongodb.
+2) Further, install all NPM dependencies: express, random-keys, cors, cryptoJS, and mongodb. npm-install should cover it.

-The salt key for password encryption (used in users.js and admin.js) is stored as an environment variable on Heroku.
+3) The salt key for password encryption (used in users.js and admin.js) is stored as an environment variable on Heroku.
 You'll need to change this to run this on something else.
 Create an .env and set SALT_KEY.

-Similarly, the API key for database access (in this case, for MongoDB Atlas) is stored as API_KEY, as an environmental variable.
+4) Similarly, the API key for database access (in this case, for MongoDB Atlas) is stored as API_KEY, as an environmental variable.
 Alternatively, change the entire connect URL (in app.js) to wherever your database is stored.

-After you're done with this, start the project with npm start, nodemon, or really, whatever you'd like.
+5) After you're done with this, start the backend with npm start, nodemon, or really, whatever you'd like.

 Admin interface will be at http://backEndURL/admin